Child Neurology: How to Apply

 - We will accept either USMLE or COMLEX scores.

-- Only J-1 visas are sponsored through the Graduate Medical Education Office.
+- J-1 visas are sponsored through the Graduate Medical Education Office.
+H-1B visas may be considered.

 - While we encourage all interested students to spend time doing a visiting rotation to get to know our program better, we cannot guarantee an interview to every visiting student.